Theft of radars on the roads could be linked to the War in Ukraine

 The theory that the war in Ukraine could be motivating the robberies is linked to Russia’s acute shortage of critical military components as the country faces crippling sanctions over technologies.

-Lars Wilderang, a military writer and blogger, speculated that sanctions may be forcing Russia to find creative solutions to obtain components for military equipment such as drones.
+Lars Wilderang, a military writer and blogger, speculated that the sanctions may be forcing Russia to find creative solutions to obtain components for military equipment like drones.
 “Thieves come from one place, but the fences come from another,” he said.
 “No one does this kind of systematic theft of this magnitude unless someone is ordering the products.”

 Until the recent waves of thefts occurred, the worst thing that happened to these security cameras was that they became the target of occasional incidents of vandalism, carried out by “someone angry because they got a speeding ticket,” said Jonas Eronen, a spokesperson for the company. police in Region Mitt, where three counties were affected.
 Vandals would typically attack newly installed units by “covering the lenses with spray paint or dropping them,” he said.